administrativeData Center Incentive ExpansionUtah, United Statessupported 72.0

 Prospective data center developers

-Ranked in the public field as a beneficiary with a current responsibility band of meaningful.
+Shown in the structural layer as a beneficiary with a current responsibility band of meaningful.

 supported 68.0